toddbirchard/tumblr-roblog/README.md

-# Tumbro
+# Roblog
-A Tumblr theme for bros, or people who don't care enough to post to Tumblr
+A Tumblr theme intended to be used in conjunction with automation tools for immediate syndication.